Skip to main content

 Normal weight in dogs

-Body Condition Scoring (BCS) is a quick and simple way to assess a dog's health and ideal weight.
+Body Condition Scoring (BCS) is a quick and simple way to assess whether your dog is at a healthy weight.
 A chart to show you how to measure your dog’s BCS can be found here.
-It is best to assess your dog’s body condition score every 2-4 weeks throughout their life so that you always know whether or not they are a healthy weight.
-The PDSA also provides guidance on food and fitness for a healthy dog.
-BCS 4-5/9 is ideal weight and is usually characterised by the following:
+It’s a good idea to assess your dog’s BCS every 2 to 4 weeks throughout their life.
+This helps you track any changes and take early action if they start to gain or lose too much weight.

 Causes of obesity in dogs

 Some breeds become overweight more easily than others.
-However, all dogs can become overweight if they are given too much food in relation to their energy consumption.
+However, any dog can become overweight if they are given too much food in relation to their energy consumption.
 If the dog gets a lot of leftover food, or treats with a high fat content in addition to their usual food, the risk of obesity increases.

 As dogs age they need less calories and will gain weight more easily, similarly to dogs who have been neutered.

-Dogs with painful conditions, such as osteoarthritis, or older dogs, may struggle with daily exercise, and are therefore at increased risk of weight gain.
+Dogs with painful conditions like osteoarthritis, or those who are older and less mobile, may struggle to exercise regularly.
+This reduced activity can make it easier for weight to creep on over time.
 Neutered dogs are at higher risk of becoming overweight as their metabolism decreases in connection with castration.

 Consequences of obesity in dogs